-- Placing Oracle Grid Infrastructure for a cluster binaries on a cluster file system is not supported. - The base directory for Oracle Grid Infrastructure 12c and the base directory for Oracle RAC 12c must be different from the directories used by the Oracle RAC 11g release 2 installation.
+Placing Oracle Grid Infrastructure for a cluster binaries on a cluster file system is not supported.

 Oracle Base Directory Naming Convention

 5.5 Enabling Intelligent Platform Management Interface (IPMI)

 Intelligent Platform Management Interface (IPMI) provides a set of common interfaces to computer hardware and firmware that system administrators can use to monitor system health and manage the system.